Ocular hypertension: 5 causes of high intraocular eye pressure

 How do you know you have ocular hypertension?

 During a comprehensive eye exam, your optician will measure your IOP and compare it with normal levels.
-An eye pressure reading of 21 mmHg (millimeters of mercury) or higher generally signifies ocular hypertension.
+An eye pressure reading of 21 mmHg (millimetres of mercury) or higher generally signifies ocular hypertension.

 If you picture your eye as a globe inflated by pressure, you can better understand why ocular hypertension should be monitored.
 Pressure that is too high or that continues to increase exerts a force within your eye's interior that can damage the eye's delicate optic nerve, causing glaucoma.